Robin Jackson: Miami Showband massacre

 Jackson was also alleged by Kevin Dowling, Joe Tiernan, and the Pat Finucane Centre to have led the UVF gang that carried out the Miami Showband ambush and massacre at Buskhill, outside Newry on 31 July 1975, which left band members Brian McCoy, Fran O'Toole and Tony Geraghty dead.
 Two others, Stephen Travers and Des McAlea, were wounded.
 Journalist Hugh Jordan also confirmed Jackson's presence at the Miami Showband ambush.
 Harris Boyle and Wesley Somerville, both suspects in the Dublin bombings, and members of both the UDR and Mid-Ulster UVF, were accidentally blown up as they placed a bomb under the driver's seat of the band's minibus which had been parked in a lay-by.
 The minibus, driven by trumpeter Brian McCoy (a Protestant from Caledon, County Tyrone), had been flagged-down by UVF men wearing British Army uniforms at a bogus roadside military checkpoint on the main A1 road as the band was returning home to Dublin after a performance in Banbridge.
 Following the premature detonation, which ripped the vehicle in half, the band members were then gunned down by the surviving UVF men.

 Loyalist paramilitarism researcher Jeanne Griffin suggested that Jackson had planned the ambush as a means to eliminate Brian McCoy who had strong family connections to the Orange Order and the security forces.
 According to Griffin's theory, Jackson had on an earlier date, approached McCoy with a proposal to secure his help in carrying out UVF attacks in the Irish Republic.
 When McCoy refused, Jackson saw this as a betrayal of the loyalist cause so devised the plan to ambush McCoy and his bandmates in retaliation.
 She also suggests that it was Jackson who shot McCoy dead in the first volley of gunfire and it was the gunman, surviving bassist Stephen Travers heard, kicking McCoy's dead body afterwards as well as firing another round into him.
 She based her theories on the nine bullets that had been fired from a Luger into McCoy and that Jackson's fingerprints were found on the silencer that was used for a Luger.

 Jackson had assumed command of the Mid-Ulster UVF just a few days before the attack, when he allegedly shot Hanna to death on 27 July.
 As previously stated, Harris Boyle had reportedly accompanied Jackson to the shooting.
 Jackson had afterwards attended Hanna's funeral, where he was photographed standing beside Wesley Somerville.
 On 5 August 1975, Jackson was taken in and questioned by the RUC as a suspect in the Miami Showband killings; he was subsequently released two days later without facing any charges.
-In October 1976, two serving members of the UDR (Thomas Crozier and James McDowell) received life sentences for the killings.
+In October 1976, two serving members of the UDR Thomas Crozier and James McDowell received life sentences for the killings.
+Anne Cadwallader affirms that McDowell was arrested at Jackson's Lurgan home.
 A third man, former UDR soldier, John James Somerville was sentenced to life imprisonment in November 1981.